clayne/hacktical-c/dsl/README.md

 }
 ```

+When emitted, calls get the value of the target and emits arguments if any followed by a `HC_CALL``-operation.

 ```C
 static void call_emit(struct hc_form *_f, struct hc_vm *vm) {
   struct hc_call *f = hc_baseof(_f, struct hc_call, form);